Article in Mobile App Development, General, Startup categories.

 Create a Demo or MVP

-Much like branding gives investors something to visualize, creating a demo or MVP of your app makes your app tangible.
-Having an MVP shows you’re serious about making this app the next big thing.
 It also gives investors the opportunity to see and interact with your idea, not just listen to you ramble about it.
-A demo of your app can either be a flat mockup or something you’ve already launched.
-It’s important to note that if you do provide an interactive demo experience, you run the risk of potential bugs and glitches coming to surface.
+A demo of your app can be a flat mockup or something you’ve already launched.
+It’s important to note that if you do provide an interactive demo experience, you run the risk of potential bugs and glitches during the presentation.
 No matter what route you take, investors will be impressed that you’ve put this much thought into bringing your app to life.

 Fueled is an app and product development agency that can help bring your app to life by building an MVP before bringing it to investors.